mattduffy/agile-project-mgmt-stub/README.md

 Sometimes there are feature requirements that just cannot be adequately decomposed into user stories which are small enough to completely fit within a single Iteration following the INVEST approach.
 This can be a sign that the requirement is not well understood, and therefore requires more discussion.
 Or, it could just be a really large feature that needs to be treated as an [epic user story](story-epic.md).

 ##### Estimating the Level of Effort
 Research has shown that too much emphasis on building accurate estimates too early can be harmful to the project.
 Well documented and understood user stories make it possible to provide more accurate estimates of the work required to produce the prioritized features.
 This is a key element of the Adpative Planning process, and helps make estimating more effective.
-This only works, however, when the estimates are developed through a collaborative process, where those producing the features provide the estimates rather than a Traditional project manager.
+This only works, however, when the estimates are developed through a collaborative process, where those team members producing the features provide the estimates rather than a Traditional project manager.

   * Story Points and Relative Sizing
     - team activity: create definition for the value of a story point